niccolo-s/mat_fin/README.md

 ## Overview

-This repository contains all the labs completed during the **Mathematical Finance** course at **Politecnico di Milano (PoliMi)**.
+This repository contains all the labs completed during the **Mathematical Finance I** course at **Politecnico di Milano (PoliMi)**.
 The content spans a variety of topics in quantitative finance, focusing on mathematical models, pricing strategies, and financial simulations.

-CO-Authos: Federico Uboldi, Alessandro Rossi, Federico Riva ([@fede-mat](https://github.com/fede-mat))
+CO-Authos: Federico Uboldi, Alessandro Rossi, Federico Riva ([@fede-mat](https://github.com/fede-mat)).

 ## Contents